Skip to main content

 Review the result

-Confirm the fixed text is still useful and the placeholders are clear.
+Confirm the fixed text is still useful and the fields are clear.

 5